 MAST (Mobilized Assistance Supporting Translation)

-Based on proven linguistics principles, MAST engages national translators and local church leaders in the drafting and checking process.
-Checking takes places continually throughout the translation process, greatly increasing the accuracy of the final translation.
-MAST can be used even with small groups of believers in the most remote locations—opening up a pathway for thousands of new translation projects that would otherwise not be possible for years to come!
+MAST can be used even with small groups of believers in the most remote locations—opening up a pathway for thousands of new translation projects that would otherwise not be possible for decades to come!